Home » gardening » plants » Propagate and Grow Coleus….

 Once coleus has roots you can transplant it to soil

 Normally in the beginning of the season, I buy some really beautiful large varieties, put them in the ground and start propagating and planting.
-Last winter, just before the first frost hit us hard, I took cuttings to overwinter my Coleus.
+Normally, just before the first frost hits, I take cuttings to overwinter my Coleus.

 You can propagate any variety of coleus in jars and water